stal-ix/ix/docs/IX.md

 ix# export PATH=${PWD}/ix:${PATH}
 ```

 Any user with sudo configured can install packages on the system.
 Thanks to the content addressable store usage, different versions of packages will not overlap with each other.
 Different users may use different IX repository versions.
 The recommended way to customize the system for yourself - clone the repository on github, and make the necessary changes to your branch.
-Perhaps, someday there’ll be support for overlays.
+Perhaps, someday there'll be support for overlays.

 The basic command when using IX is `ix mut`.